The web is overcomplicated

 - Read more →

-About Me
+About Adam

-Adam is a member of the IEEE, IEEE Computer Society, and the Association of Computing Machinery (ACM).
+He is based in Salt Lake City, Utah. is a member of the IEEE, IEEE Computer Society, and the Association of Computing Machinery (ACM).

 For media related queries, please click here for more information.